16 signs of thyroid hormonal imbalance you should never ignore

-Brain fog can be caused by many other health problems including problems with anemia, adrenal fatigue other hormonal imbalances but is very common with thyroid disease.
+Brain fog can be caused by many other health problems including problems with anemia, diabetes, adrenal fatigue other hormonal imbalances but is very common with thyroid disease.

 If you find that you are having trouble thinking clearly, you should have your doctor check your thyroid levels.

 A big problem in thyroid disease especially in hypothyroidism is thinning hair, dry hair, dry brittle nails and even thinning eyebrows.

 When you start finding more and more strands of hair when you brush or lustreless hair, patchy hair, and nails breaking and chipping, it is important to see your doctor for a thyroid panel.
 Dry thing hair that breaks easily is a tell tale sign of a thyroid hormone imbalance.

 Weight gain and inability to lose weight

 Weight gain that happens with no changes in habits of diet or activity is very likely due to a thyroid problem, mainly hypothyroidism.